kevinCubas/git-guide/README.md

 - `git commit` - save all staged changes;
 - `git push` - to send the commits from your local branch in your local Git repository to the remote repository;
 - `git pull` - update the local version of a repository from a remote;
+- `git log` - allow you to review and read a history/commit of everything that happens to a repository;
+- `git clone` - copy an existing Git repository into a new local directory.

 # Portuguese-readme